About RBI Group

 Today, the Austrian Raiffeisen Banking Group is the country's most powerful banking group with the largest retail banking network and approximately a quarter of all domestic banking business.

-Raiffeisenbank's logo consists of two crossed horse heads.
-They symbolise a gable cross, which, following an old custom, used to be attached to the roof gable of houses, and was supposed to protect its inhabitants against all outside dangers.
+The Raiffeisen logo consists of two crossed horse heads.
+They form a gable cross, which, following an old custom, used to be attached to the roof gable of houses, and was supposed to protect its inhabitants against all outside dangers.

-The devotion and strength of a horse, and the safety that a house gives - that was the Raiffeisenbank's choice to symbolise the safety of your money under the common roof of the Raiffeisen Group in the unstable world of economic disturbances.
+The devotion and streng th of a horse, and the safety that a house gives - that was Raiffeisen's choice to symbolise the safety of their customers' and members' money under the common roof of the Raiffeisen Group.

 Vision and Mission